November 20. Today's Birthdays

 NAMES

-Prominent political leader and statesman of Kazakhstan Nurlan BALGIMBAYEV (1947-2015) was a native of Guriyev (now Atyrau) and a graduate of the Lenin Kazakh Polytechnic Institute.
+Prominent political leader and statesman of Kazakhstan Nurlan BALGIMBAYEV was born in 1947 and passed away in 2015.
+He was a native of Guriyev (now Atyrau) and was a graduate of the Lenin Kazakh Polytechnic Institute.
 During his professional career he worked for oil and gas companies and at some point was the Minister of Oil and Gas Industry, Prime Minister, and adviser to the President of the Republic of Kazakhstan.

-Deputy director of the History of State Institute of the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan Burkitbai AYAGAN was born in 1954 in North Kazakhstan region.
+Director of the History of State Institute of the Science Committee of the Ministry of Education and Science of the Republic of Kazakhstan Burkitbai AYAGAN was born in 1954 in North Kazakhstan region.
 He is a graduate of the Abai Almaty State University.
-He took up his recent appointed in 2020.

-Deputy of the Majilis of the Kazakh Parliament of the 7th convocation and member of the Committee on sociocultural development Zarina KAMASSOVA was born in 1962 in Ukraine.
-She is a graduate of the Semipalatinsk State Medical University.
-She joined the lower chamber of the Kazakh Parliament in January 2021.